 The program is open to nurses who have a minimum of one year of fulltime work experience in one of the following areas (within the last 5 years): Faculty role, hospital management/leadership, Advanced Practice Nurse (NP), Clinical Nurse Leader (CNL), Clinical Nurse Specialist (CNS), an active and unencumbered RN license and an MSN from a regionally or nationally accredited institution.

-DNP Specialization Program Takeaways
+DNP Professional Leadership Program Takeaways

 What You’ll Get